 The remote Yukon region offers a real test of both physical and mental endurance.
 One racer only too familiar with this is local Jessie Gladish.
-Jessie has braved the Yukon trail an incredible 5 times already (3 times completing the 430-miler so far, twice the 300-miler).
-This year she returns once again to take on her 4th 430-mile race.
+Jessie has braved the Yukon trail an incredible six times to date, four times completing the 430-miler so far and twice the 300-miler.

 Who better to understand more about the challenges encountered on the trail?
 Keep reading to find out more about this inspiring winter ultra and what it takes to complete such a challenge.

 I’m from Whitehorse in the Yukon (the official starting point of the MYAU), which is way up in northwestern Canada.
 Growing up in this unique and wild landscape definitely helped to sow the seeds for my endurance racing today and has helped to enable me to have a lot of things on my side when I'm out on the trail!
 I really love getting into a simple mindset of moving forward consistently, day after day, until it’s over.

 I feel extremely privileged to have grown up in an environment that fosters independence and resilience, while at the same time being safe.
 On our many adventurous family ‘holidays’ (including several canoe trips down the Yukon river that would last up to a week), my parents taught me tons of outdoor skills.
 Both my mum and dad have such passion for being active outside and are incredibly athletic in their own rights, having taken on several impressive outdoor challenges themselves.